aws/aws-lc/README.md

 ```

 ## Have a Question?
-If you have any questions about Submitting PR's, Opening Issues, aws-lc API usage, or any similar topic, we have a public chatroom available here to answer your questions: https://gitter.im/awslabs/aws-lc
+If you have any questions about Submitting PR's, Opening Issues, aws-lc API usage or any similar topic, we have a public chatroom available here to answer your questions: https://gitter.im/awslabs/aws-lc

 Otherwise, if you think you might have found a security impacting issue, please instead follow [our Security Notification Process.](#security-issue-notifications)